 The selectivity of a catalyst is defined as the ability of the catalyst to direct a reaction to yield a particular product.
 For example, by using different catalysts, we can get different products for the reaction between H2 and CO.

-Question 5.21: Mention some of the features of catalysis by zeolites.
+Question 5.21: Describe some features of catalysis by zeolites.

 Soln: Zeolites are alumino-silicates that are micro-porous in nature.
 Zeolites are also shape- selective catalysts as they have a honeycomb-like structure.
 Some silicon atoms are replaced by aluminium atoms in the extended 3D-network of silicates, giving them an Al−O−Si framework.
 The pores and cavity size of the zeolites makes the reactions very sensitve.
 Zeolites are commonly used in the petrochemical industry.